Glossary of US Real Estate Terms Commonly Used

 A loan can be a Short-Term Loan ranging from only 6 to 12 months or be a long-term loan from 10 years up to 30 years.

 Most financing for flip projects will be short-term, interest-only loans for 6 to 12 months.

 The Maximum Purchase Price is the maximum price you can offer for a flip property to earn your desired profit.
 The Maximum Purchase Price is calculated as follows:

 MLS (Multiple Listing Service)

 The MLS is a data service provided by a group of cooperating Real Estate Brokers that hosts & lists real estate properties for sale in a consolidated online database.

 The participating Real Estate Brokers share this information in a typical local/regional MLS system, which is then provided to consumers on the broker’s websites.

 After Repair Value – Repairs – Buying Costs – Holding Costs – Selling Costs – Financing Costs – Profit

-The mortgagee (the borrower) is required to make monthly payments, with principal and interest until the borrower eventually pays off the loan balance.
+The mortgagee (the borrower) must make monthly payments with principal and interest until the borrower eventually pays off the loan balance.

 If the borrower stops making payments, the lender can foreclose and take possession of the property.